twolfson/google-music-webkit/README.md

 ```

 ##### Gnome installation
-If you are on Gnome or Cinnamon, you can alternatively use `./install-gnome.sh` to add the application to your menu.
+If you are on Gnome/Cinnamon, you can use `./install-gnome.sh` to add the application to your menu.

 ```bash
 ./install-gnome.sh